umdhelpdesk/whenWeWorkClient/README.md

 ##How to run locally

 The angular app need to run on a server for it to function.
-Yo can run it on a Stack.
+You can run it on a Stack.